Krassnig/krassnig.dev/blog/you-might-not-need-a-use-effect-async-hook.md

 However, using this approach has a few downsides.
 The `ignore` variable can only be used inside the `useEffect` lambda.
-Should you attempt to it onto `fetchResults`, its value would remain unaffected inside `fetchResults`.
+Should you attempt to pass the `ignore` variable onto `fetchResults`, its value would remain unaffected inside `fetchResults`.
-Also, as this solution does not utilize `AbortSignal`s, request have to completion, wasting resources in the process.
+Also, as this solution does not utilize `AbortSignal`s, request have to run to completion, wasting resources in the process.
 Lastly, as the complexity of the effect grows, it becomes harder to implement correctly and consequently also harder to read.

 [Still love you Dan ;)](https://github.com/TodePond/C/blob/v0.9.9.9.9.9.9.9.9d/wallpaper_dont_upload.png)